ethicalhcb/emailnator-cli/README.md

 ## 📦 Installation

-To install Emailnator Unofficial CLI, you need to have Node.js and npm installed on your machine.
-Then, you can install Emailnator Unofficial CLI using npm:
+To install, you need to have Node.js and npm installed on your machine.
+If you don't have them installed, you can install them from [here](https://nodejs.org/en/download/).

+To install Emailnator Unofficial CLI, run the following command:

 ```bash
 sudo npm install -g emailnator
 ```

-Alternatively, you can install Emailnator Unofficial CLI from source:
+Alternatively, you can install the source code from Github:

 ```bash
 git clone https://github.com/ethicalhcb/emailnator-cli.git